Lake Biwa Rowing Song

 The song is often confused with another Lake Biwa song called Biwako Aika 琵琶湖哀歌 (Lake Biwa Elegy).
 This mournful song was dedicated to the eight college rowers from Kanazawa, Ishikawa Prefecture and three rowers from Kyoto who were practicing in waters off Imazu died when they encountered strong winds from the mountains on April 6, 1941.

-Shiga Prefecture also has stone monuments dedicated to each of the six verses (photos here).
+Shiga Prefecture also has song monuments (see below for photos and a map) for the song and each of the six verses (photos here).
 There's even a museum (Biwako Shuko no Uta Shiryokan) in Imazu dedicated to the song.
 Okaya city on the shores of Lake Suwa in Nagano Prefecture, the birthplace of the song's composer, Oguchi Taro, also has a song monument and bronze statue of him.

 About Lake Biwa Rowing Song

 I first heard Biwako Shuko no Uta in May 2004 in Okaya, Nagano Prefecture when I was there to photograph the Onbashira Festival.
-I was walking along the shore of Lake Suwa where I came across a song monument and a large statue of Oguchi Taro who was a native of Okaya.
-Intrigued by the song, I later went to Shiga to find out more about the song.
-I visited a small, lakeside town called Imazu in the northwestern corner of Lake Biwa where there was the Biwako Shuko no Uta Shiryokan song museum dedicated to the song.
+Okaya is a lakeside city fronting Lake Suwa.
+I was walking along the lakeshore where I soon came across a song monument and a large statue of Oguchi Taro who was a native of Okaya.
+The song monument was engraved with the lyrics and I was intrigued by all the Shiga places it mentioned.
+Two months later, I went to Shiga and visited the Biwako Shuko no Uta Shiryokan song museum in Imazu, a small lakeside town in the northwestern corner of Lake Biwa.
 The more I learned about the song, the more fascinating it became.

-The unveiling of the English song was covered by the local Asahi Shimbun and Yomiuri Shimbun newspapers in Shiga and the Nagoya-based Chunichi Shimbun newspaper.
-KBS Radio based in Kyoto and Shiga interviewed me live via telephone, and NHK Radio also introduced the song.
-We have had very good press coverage.
+The unveiling of the English song was covered by the local Asahi Shimbun, Mainichi Shimbun, and Yomiuri Shimbun newspapers in Shiga.
+The Nagoya-based Chunichi Shimbun newspaper covered the song's photo exhibition I held at the song museum at the same time in June 2006.
+Later, KBS Radio based in Kyoto and Shiga interviewed me live via telephone, and NHK Radio also introduced the song.
+We had very good press coverage.

-I also held several photo exhibitions in 2006 and 2007 to show pictures of the places mentioned in the song and the song monuments.
-The English lyrics were also included in the exhibitions held at the Biwako Shuko no Uta Shiryokan in Imazu, Biwa Library in Nagahama, Yokaichi Library in Higashi-Omi, and again in Imazu in May 30-July 1, 2007.
-My photo exhibition will keep traveling to different cities and towns in Shiga, mainly during the summer.
+I held several photo exhibitions in 2006 and 2007 to explain the English lyrics and show pictures of the places mentioned in the song and the song monuments.
+Exhibitions were held at venues like Biwako Shuko no Uta Shiryokan song museum (twice), Biwa Public Library in Nagahama, Yokaichi Public Library in Higashi-Omi, Lucci Plaza in Maibara, and Imazu Public Library.

-Although our CD is for sale, we are also donating it widely to Shiga's public libraries, local boards of education, international associations, tourism associations, and schools.
+I donated the CD to Shiga's public libraries, local boards of education, international associations, tourism associations, and universities.

 I'm also putting this song into the public domain.
 Anyone can copy, record, and reproduce the song.
 I only ask that my name (Philbert Ono) be credited for the English lyrics.

-- About the singers: Twin sisters Jamie and Megan Thompson hail from Normal, Illinois, USA.
-They work as Assistant Language Teachers in the JET Program and have been in Japan since July 2004.
-Older sister Jamie was based in Konan, Shiga Prefecture until July 2008 when she transferred to Hino, Shiga where she teaches English at a junior high school.
-She is also a member of the local choir which is where she first heard and fell in love with the song.
-Megan is in Marugame, Kagawa Prefecture, also in a local choir, and she learned the song from her sister in Shiga whom she often visits.
+- About the singers: Twin sisters Jamie and Megan Thompson are from Normal, Illinois, USA.
+They worked as Assistant Language Teachers in the JET Program and were in Japan from July 2004 to July 2009.
+Older sister Jamie was based in Konan, Shiga Prefecture until July 2008 when she transferred to Hino, Shiga where she taught English at a junior high school.
+She was also a member of the local choir which is how she first heard and fell in love with the song.
+Megan was in Marugame, Kagawa Prefecture, also in a local choir, and she learned the song from her sister in Shiga whom she often visited.
 Both have been singing in choirs since childhood.
-They will be in Japan until mid-2009.
-I could not have met a better and more suitable pair of singers, women, or people to sing and record the song for the first time.
+I could not have met a better and more suitable pair of singers to sing and record the song.

 About the English Lyrics